ashkanalinejad/Real-time-translator/README.md

 # simultaneous-nmt
-Simultaneous neural machine translation that uses prediction on source side.
+Simultaneous neural machine translation that uses prediction on the source side.
-This code is Theano implementation of EMNLP18 paper [Prediction Improves Simultaneous Neural Machine Translation](http://aclweb.org/anthology/D18-1337), which is based on [dl4mt-simul-trans](https://github.com/nyu-dl/dl4mt-simul-trans) repository developed by Gu et al.
+This code is a Theano implementation of EMNLP18 paper [Prediction Improves Simultaneous Neural Machine Translation](http://aclweb.org/anthology/D18-1337).
+Our implementations are based on [dl4mt-simul-trans](https://github.com/nyu-dl/dl4mt-simul-trans) repository developed by Gu et al.

 # Dataset